-Meeting participants are welcome to contribute to the technical meeting by making a 15 minute presentation related to one of the topics above.
+Meeting participants are invited to contribute to the technical meeting by making a 15 minutes presentation related to one of the following themes:

 The Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) relies on innovation to enhance the capabilities of the Treaty’s verification regime as well as to help move the Treaty closer to universalization and entry into force.
 As the seventh event in the CTBT: Science and Technology conference series, SnT2019 will bring together around 1000 scientists, technologists, academics, students, CTBTO policy makers, members of the media and representatives of organizations involved in research and development that is relevant to all aspects of Treaty verification.

 The objective is to continue the process of completing the IDC Validation and Acceptance Test Plan.
 The focus for this particular meeting will be on reviewing the changes made since the September 2018 meeting and to continue improving the test content.
 Progress in this regard will be presented at WGB 52.

 The Workshop will provide NDCs an opportunity to get involved in activities related to the IDC Progressive Commissioning Plan.
 The focus will be on the NDCs roles and responsibilities in the IDC Progressive Commissioning as specified in the IDC Validation and Acceptance Test Plan as well as their participation in the IDC Experiments.